 Another tool I keep in my home sewing machine all the time is a bobbin washer.
 This little disc helps my bobbin thread feed as evenly as the top thread so the back of the quilt will look as good as the front.
 It also helps to reduce thread breaks - something I always want to avoid!

-The Rules of Stippling
+The Rules of Quilting Stippling or Meander

-All free motion filler designs have basic rules that govern how they are stitched.
+All free motion quilting filler designs have basic rules that govern how they are stitched.
 These rules are as simple and easy to memorize as the rules behind cursive writing.
-Once you memorize the rules of a design and practice quilting it, you will be able to quilt it anywhere.
+Once you memorize the rules of quilting a design and practice quilting it, you will be able to quilt it anywhere.

 The rule behind Stippling is very simple: